openhab/openhab-alexa/USAGE.md

         * error state when system has open zones preventing arming
       * supportedArmStates=`<states>`
         * supported arm states should only be a list of DISARMED and ARMED_* states; do not put error states in that parameter.
-        * defaults to, depending on the parameters provided, either user-based or default item type mapping.
+        * defaults to, depending on the parameters provided, either user-based or default item type-based mapping.
       * supportsArmInstant=`<boolean>` (optional)
         * only supported with String item type and exitDelay parameter provided
         * defaults to false